Marian-13/my-experience-core/README.md

 #### What is `my-experience`?

 From technical perspective `my-experience` is a full-stack Rails application with React frontend (later simply `front`).
-In order to disallow access to `front` code for unathenticated users, `front` was splitted into two separate React apps: `landing` and actually `front`.

 #### How to see, which files are included in bundle?